-Overview Do you want to apply your talents to the growth of a membership organization?
+Do you want to apply your talents to the growth of a membership organization?
 Do you want to be part of a community that embodies the spirit of Peace Corps?
 Do you want to be challenged, learn a ton of stuff, have a lot of fun, and make a significant impact?
-Returned Peace Corps Volunteers of Washington D.C.
-(RPCV/W), a nonprofit organization, is looking for stellar leaders to take on volunteer roles on committees and its board of directors.
-This is a great opportunity for someone who wants not just a volunteer activity, but a long-term opportunity to empower the RPCV community, support returning volunteers, and build a network with volunteers from the last six decades.
+The Returned Peace Corps Volunteers of Washington D.C.
+(RPCV/W), a nonprofit organization, is looking for stellar leaders to take on the volunteer role of Vice President on its Board of Directors.